gnolang/bounties/README.md

 - Concise and Well-Documented: Clear source code with thorough documentation, serving as onboarding material and primary references for developers exploring Gno’s features and applications.
 - Specific: instead of tackling a wide array of functionality, the code should be focused on the objective and attempt to re-use as much as possible existing packages.

 Meta bounties range in value from $500 to $2,000, depending on the quality, complexity, and potential impact of the contribution.
-While the issue for the bounty is open, all submissions are entitled to the compensation with approval from the core team.
+While the issue for the bounty is open, all submissions are entitled to compensation up to the bounty value, with approval from the core team.

 ### Scoped Bounties